nicholasmantia/obdPiDash/README.md

 - onPi <- its default 1, but will change to 0 in code if detected not running on Pi (for development on PC)
 - autobrightness < 0 will keep brightness same as last boot, 1 allows custom time if using RTC, 2 will always dim on boot

-## OPTIONAL Clean up boot:
+## OPTIONAL Clean up boot (Remove all boot text and logos):
-- Disable the Raspberry Pi logo in the corner of the screen by adding logo.nologo to end of string in /boot/cmdline.txt
-- Disable the Raspberry Pi ‘color test’ by adding the line disable_splash=1 to bottom of /boot/config.txt
+- /boot/config.txt
+`disable_splash=1
+boot_delay=0`
-- Clean up the text by adding quiet to end of /boot/cmdline.txt and replace “console=tty1” with “console=tty3”
+- /boot/cmdline.txt - change console=tty1 to console=tty3, add the following to the end of the line
+`splash quiet logo.nologo vt.global_cursor_default=0 consoleblank=0`
+- In /etc/pam.d/login comment out the following lines `session    optional   pam_lastlog.so session    optional   pam_motd.so motd=/run/motd.dynamic
+session    optional   pam_motd.so noupdate`
+- Run `touch ~/.hushlogin`
+- Remove everything from /etc/motd